 Having been caught out by a couple of value traps recently I decided to investigate this subject further with the goal of avoiding companies where there is a significant risk of a crisis situation occurring during my period of ownership (typically about 5 years).

-In the book Corporate Turnaround (by Stuart Slatter and David Lovett), the authors outline a series of principle causes of corporate crisis and decline which tie in almost exactly with my own experience of value traps.
+In the book Corporate Turnaround (by Stuart Slatter and David Lovett), the authors outline a series of principal causes of corporate crisis and decline which tie in almost exactly with my own experience of value traps.
 So I’ve turned those principle causes into a list of questions that value investors can ask to help them avoid those dreaded value traps.

-The questions are phrased so that a “yes” answer is good and a “no” answer is less good, but not necessarily bad.
+The questions are phrased so that a “yes” answer is good and a “no” answer is less good but not necessarily bad.

 A “no” doesn’t mean the company is off limits as an investment, but a lot of noes might mean that you’ll only invest if the company has half the amount of debt you would normally accept, for example.
 In other situations declining to invest might be the right course of action.